 Once I’d caught myself, I committed to turning the dynamic around by building my boys up with appreciation for the great things I noticed about them.
 I told Jake how kind and caring his offer to help with his little brother’s party was.
 I praised Thomas’ laser-focus and effort at cricket practice.
 I thanked them for jobs they did around the house without complaining.
 Looking for the good in my sons has stolen the air from my frustrations, refocusing me and, in turn, my boys, on all the ways that they are kind, capable and charming.
 I’ve been crowding out the criticisms with compliments and, as a result, my connection with both of my boys has been repaired and they are feeling better about themselves, even stepping up in new ways because they see me believing in and appreciating them.

 So, instead of fighting against it when we’re faced with an unpleasant or difficult pattern in our homes, we could try asking ourselves “what would feel good?” and set about bringing more of that into our day.
 Crowding out the bad with the good keeps our focus and effort on what we do want rather than what we don’t want.
 It’s also a practical, actionable strategy for change.
 And it doesn’t apply only to our parenting.
 While parenting is the arena in which we learn many lessons, most of what we learn is equally relevant to numerous other areas of our lives also.

-If you want ideas to help you implement these commitments, subscribe to get new essays & soulful parenting tips sent straight to your inbox.
+If you found this essay interesting, subscribe to get new essays & soulful parenting tips sent straight to your inbox.